‘Archer’ Season 8: Characters To Have Exciting Role Changes In Dreamland Plot

 Meanwhile, fans might want to spend their free time playing the Rock Band 4 game while waiting for the arrival of the Archer Season 8 air date next month.
 As announced by developer Harmonix, players of the rhythm game may get Sterling Archer as a playable character as part of the game’s free update, Polygon reported.

 Rock Band 4 players may also opt to grab a new song being offered.
-Gamers may get Kenny Loggins’ “Danger Zone” but they will have to shell out $1.99 for the famous Top Gun soundtrack.
+Gamers may get Kenny Loggins’ “Danger Zone,” but they will have to shell out $1.99 for the famous Top Gun soundtrack.

 Thankfully, it will not be a long wait for fans of the animated spy series.
 The Archer Season 8 release date is slated this coming April 5 on FXX.